NYUAppSec/appsec_hw3/HW3_Instructions.md

   * A writeup called secrets.txt.
   * A commit with the above mentioned files tagged as part_1_complete.
 * Part 2
-  * Yaml files that create the Kubernetes jobs.
-  * Modified and/or new Dockerfiles.
-  * All code you wrote to seed the database.
-  * A writeup called jobs.txt.
-  * A commit with these files and code tagged as part_2_complete.
-* Part 3
   * A modified GiftcardSite/LegacySite/views.py file.
   * Your yaml files for running Prometheus.
   * A writeup called Prometheus.txt.
-  * A commit with these files and code tagged as part_3_complete.
+  * A commit with these files and code tagged as part_2_complete.

 ## Concluding Remarks